GoldGameCoin/GOLD/README - copia.md

 A few random points of note:

-- After [a discussion]--(https://repo.getmonero.org/monero-project/monero-site/issues/982)--, the community decided to include only open source wallets in the 'Downloads' section of the website.
+- After [a discussion], the community decided to include only open source wallets in the 'Downloads' section of the website.
 Requests to add closed source wallets to that page will be rejected.
 - Listing exchanges on the 'Merchants' page is at our discretion and acceptance shouldn't be assumed.
 - All external links must have `https://` in front of them or they will not redirect properly.
 - If you want to add a new page to the navigation, you should go to ALL LANGUAGES in the `_data/lang` folder and add the page.